Marcroth0/python-game/README.md

 </details>
 <br>

+## Upgradability

-The puppetmaster behind the game - in order to make the game easily upgradable with difficulties i added a hangman class which controls it:
+- The puppetmaster behind the game - in order to make the game easily upgradable with difficulties i added a hangman class which controls it:
 <details close>
 <summary>Class Flowchart</summary>